microsoft/vscode-node-azure-pack/README.md

 - View all of your **Azure Resources Groups** and quickly navigate to them in the Azure View with the [Azure Resource Groups](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups) extension.

+## Azure Developer CLI

+Use the Azure [Developer CLI extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azure-dev) to create complete applications from templates then create the infrastructure and deploy the app in just a few simple commands.

 ## Installation

 Intalling the Azure Tools installs all of the extensions listed above.
 Some of these extensions will also install the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) which provides a single Azure login and subscription filtering experience.